maykinmedia/mozilla-django-oidc-db/docs/customizing.rst

 =========================

-The authentication backend :class:`~mozilla_django_oidc_db.backends.OIDCAuthenticationBackend` automatically picks up the configuration specified by the initialization view.
-Out of box, this will either create or update a django user with the user model specified from your settings (unless ``OIDC_CREATE_USER`` is set to ``False``).
+The authentication backend :class:`~mozilla_django_oidc_db.backends.OIDCAuthenticationBackend` retrieves the ``OIDCClient`` whose identifier has been stored on the request session by the initialization view.

 If you want real Django users to be managed, you don't need to do anything.